justforlrn/node-bank/README-EN.md

 DATABASE_CONNECTSTRING = mongodb + srv: // xxxxxxx: $ {process.env.DATABASE_PASSWORD} @ xxxxxxxxxxxxxxx $ {process.env.DATABASE_NAME} xxxxxxxxxxxxxxxx
 ```
 - npm start

+## API:
+After logged in, go to "hostname/api" and get the token, you can press GETDATA button to test or use an external tool by sending a request to the URL "hostname/api/my-data" by the method POST and attach token in header authorization bearer

 ## CONTACT:
 - FB: https://www.facebook.com/theworldsname/